 Proceed with the New Task Wizard to the point where you specify the target.

 You can either store your backup locally, on an external drive (USB), on the network via a network share, or to an FTP/FTPS location.
-In this example, we choose an FTP target, our BackupChain FTP Server running on another machine:
+In this example, we chose a network share target on another NAS server:

 Once saved, the setting should appear under the Backup Target tab: